-On the other side of the coin, we also have confusion within the health experts themselves and many of them buy into and promote the whole “magic bullet,” mindset.
+On the other side of the coin, we also have confusion among the health experts themselves and many of them buy into and promote the whole “magic bullet” mindset.
 Jane Doe health professional says improving health is all about energy, while John Doe tells us the whole problem lies in the colon.
 Doctor so and so says everything is caused by a fungus, while another doctor says it’s all about viruses.

-Unfortunately the natural health, holistic health, alternative health or integrative health field is just as guilty of these practices as mainstream health care.
-In traditional medicine, the miracle cure is sold in the prescription drug; in the natural, holistic or alternative field, the miracle is sold in the nutritional supplement or alternative technique.
+Unfortunately, the natural health, holistic health, alternative health, or integrative health field is just as guilty of these practices as mainstream health care.
+In traditional medicine, the miracle cure is sold in the prescription drug; in the natural, holistic, or alternative field, the miracle is sold in the nutritional supplement or alternative technique.

 Poor health or the development of a chronic health condition is rarely the result of “one” particular issue.
-Most health conditions are complex, multi-faceted and have a variety of underlying contributing factors.
+Most health conditions are complex, multi-faceted, and have a variety of underlying contributing factors.
 All these factors must be addressed to achieve optimal health.
 Additionally, none of these factors can be cured with a “magic bullet” overnight.